How to become a locksmith | Checkatrade

 What are the working hours like?

-The majority of locksmiths will work a standard 40-hour week but the pattern of hours changes according to demand.
 This is because many locksmith companies choose to offer a 24-hour emergency service that can spread over evenings and weekends.
 Being willing to work outside of normal hours can attract more business and increase your earnings.

 Tell us what you think